 So what’s the big deal about PVC?
 And if the tubing’s been tested and found not to leach, why send it back?
 Here’s a rundown of the problems of PVC:

 - PVC is the only major plastic that contains chlorine, so it is unique in the hazards it creates.
 During production, PVC plants can release dioxins which harm workers and community members who live nearby.
-According to pvcinformation.org, residents of Louisiana, which is home to half the PVC production facilities in the USA, have been shown to have much higher concentrations of dioxins in their blood than the average U.S. citizen.
+According to The Center for Health, Environment, and Justice (CHEJ), residents of Mossville, Louisiana, which is home to more PVC production facilities than anywhere else in the USA, have been shown to have much higher concentrations of dioxins in their blood than the average U.S. citizen.

 - According to ecocycle.org, because so many different additives are used to make PVC, recycling the plastic is extremely difficult, and any PVC bottles (#3 plastic) that make it into the recycling stream can contaminate and ruin a whole load of #1 bottles.